MaxMacDonald/Diff-SRG/README.md

 ## Introduction
-Diff-SRG is a Diffsion based Sytnthetic Radar data Generation pipline inspired by work like Midas and Vid2Doppler
+Diff-SRG is a Diffsion based Sytnthetic Radar data Generation pipline inspired by work like Midas and Vid2Doppler Further information can be found in the paper linked here:
 ## Setup

 Download video data and real doppler data from Midas.